Donald Trump’s Impeachment Means GOP ‘Loses Evangelicals Forever,’ Says Mike Cernovich

 “I could easily see the Senate voting to remove Trump.
 Only takes 20 GOP Senators to side with Ds,” he tweeted.

 Cernovich suggested that the Senate would most certainly vote to remove Trump if it weren’t for the fact that he helped Mitch McConnell nominate his preferred judges.
 Indeed, as of May of this year, 107 of Trump’s nominees have been confirmed.
-Per PBS, the majority of these judges and young, male and white, and are set to decide cases on immigration, voting rights, elections, labor, abortion, and gun control long after Trump’s presidency.
+Per PBS, the majority of these judges are young, male, and white, and are set to decide cases on immigration, voting rights, elections, labor, abortion, and gun control long after Trump’s presidency.

 “Don’t be naive.
 GOP is funded by lobbyists for big corps, all this stuff about ‘the people’ is to scam MAGA people,” Cernovich tweeted.